 4. Thou shall not travel just to keep up with the Jones’s

 Yes, we all want what our friends have.
-But it’s really better to be content with what you have and not let envy get the better of you.
+But it’s better to be content with what you have and not let envy get the better of you.
 A lot of times, we want to go to a certain destination just because we felt envious of our friends who’ve been to that place.

 5. Thou shall not travel just because you feel like you’re going to miss out on life if you don’t

 It is very easy to feel left out when you don’t travel.
-This is especially true in today’s social media driven society.
+This is especially true in today’s social media-driven society.
 Try spending a few minutes on Facebook and you will surely come across a post or two about the benefits of traveling and how everyone who isn’t traveling is a loser.
 It takes a lot of self-awareness to realize that many of the things we do in life are only a result of being influenced by other people.

 6. Thou shall not travel when you need to borrow money to do so

-Have you ever heard of people borrowing money from the friendly neighborhood loan shark just to be able to celebrate someone’s birthday?
+Have you ever heard of people borrowing money from a friendly neighborhood loan shark just to be able to celebrate someone’s birthday?
 Sounds crazy, right?
 Well, here’s something that sounds even crazier.
-It defies common sense but some people will actually get into debt just to be able to travel!
+It defies common sense but some people will get into debt just to be able to travel!
 Some people will even go as far as saying that traveling is an investment.
 Are you kidding me?
-Traveling for leisure is absolutely not an investment, especially if you need to take out a high-interest loan just to be able to afford it!
+Traveling for leisure is not an investment, especially if you need to take out a high-interest loan just to be able to afford it!

 7. Thou shall not travel just to widen your horizon

 It is a common saying (especially among those who travel) that traveling broadens one’s horizons.
-While this is most certainly true, there are definitely other ways (READ: Cheaper ways to Travel the World) to broaden your horizons like reading books, going to the museum, meeting new people, volunteering, taking short courses… the list goes on.
+While this is most certainly true, there are other ways (READ: Cheaper ways to Travel the World) to broaden your horizons like reading books, going to the museum, meeting new people, volunteering, taking short courses… the list goes on.

-So the next time someone tells you that you absolutely need to travel because it is an absolute must for personal growth, just remember that your grandparents probably did little to no travel at all during their entire lifetimes and they got on just fine.
+So the next time someone tells you that you need to travel because it is an absolute must for personal growth, just remember that your grandparents probably did little to no travel at all during their entire lifetimes and they got on just fine.

 (Related Article: How to Find Volunteering Opportunities Around the World)